Deep conditional distribution learning via conditional F\"ollmer flow: Numerical Studies

 \section{Numerical Studies}

 In this section, we carry out numerical experiments to assess the performance of our proposed method.
 We conduct our method on both synthetic and real datasets.
-In simulation studies, we compare our ODE-based method with the SDE-based method and two popular conditional density estimation methods: Nearest Neighbor Conditional Density Estimation (NNKCDE) \citep{dalmasso2020conditional} and Flexible Conditional Density Estimator (FlexCode) \citep{izbicki2017converting}.
-The experiments involving deep learning are computed on an NVIDIA 4xA800 device.
+In simulation studies, we compare our proposed method (F\"{o}llmer) with the conditional versions of four popular deep generative methods: Wasserstein Generative Adversarial Networks (WGAN) \citep{arjovsky2017wasserstein}, Variational Autoencoders (VAE) \citep{kingma2013auto}, Variance Exploding SDE (VE-SDE) \citep{Song2021}, and Stochastic Interpolants with trigonometric coefficients (Trigonometric) \citep{albergo2022building}.
+Specifically, we follow \cite{mirza2014conditional}, \cite{kingma2014semi} and \cite{ho2021classifierfree}, respectively, to implement the conditional versions of WGAN, VAE and VE-SDE.
+Since Trigonometric is an ODE-based method in essence, we can extend it to its conditional version using the same technique as our proposed method.
+We also compare with two popular conditional density estimation methods: Nearest Neighbor Conditional Density Estimation (NNKCDE) \citep{dalmasso2020conditional} and Flexible Conditional Density Estimator (FlexCode) \citep{izbicki2017converting}.
+The details of NNKCDE and FlexCode are given in Section \ref{sec:review-baseline} of the supplementary material.
+The experiments involving deep learning are computed on 3 nodes of an NVIDIA 4xV100 cluster.
 Our code is available at the GitHub repository: \url{https://github.com/burning489/ConditionalFollmerFlow}.
-Our simulation studies demonstrate that though our proposed method and the SDE-based method do not directly provide the conditional density estimation, the samples generated by these two methods can be effectively utilized to estimate the conditional density and related statistical quantities, such as the conditional mean and the conditional standard deviation.
+Our simulation studies demonstrate that though our proposed method does not directly provide the conditional density estimation, the samples generated by the method can be effectively utilized to estimate the conditional density and related statistical quantities, such as the conditional mean and the conditional standard deviation.
 See Sections \ref{subsec:simulation1} and \ref{subsec:simulation2} for details.
-We use two real data analyses in Sections \ref{subsec:wine} and \ref{subsec:mnist} to demonstrate the advantages of the ODE-based method beyond the SDE-based method.
+We use two real data analyses in Sections \ref{subsec:wine} and \ref{subsec:mnist} to demonstrate the advantages of our proposed method beyond other methods.
+Throughout the numerical studies, the stopping time $T$ is set to $0.999$ for our method.
+In Section \ref{sec:Influence T} of the supplementary material, we also present extra results for $T=0.9995$ and $0.9999$, which indicate that our proposed method is robust to the choice of $T$ as long as it is close to $1$.
+In practice, we suggest to select $T=0.999$.
+For a fair comparison, we adopt the same neural network architecture for all the deep generative methods.
+Additionally, we use the same number of discrete time steps when generating samples with both the SDE-based method (VE-SDE) and the ODE-based methods (our proposed method and Trigonometric).
+For NNKCDE, we choose the bandwidth $h$ and the number of nearest neighbors $k$ by grid search over $h \in \{0.01, 0.02, 0.03, \ldots, 0.10\}$ and $k \in \{3, 6, 9\}$.
+For FlexCode, we use the default Fourier basis, and set the max number of bases $l$ as 31, and carry out the regression based on $k$-nearest neighbors with choosing the number of nearest neighbors $k$ by grid search over $k \in \{3, 6, 9\}$.
+See Section \ref{sec:review-baseline} of the supplementary material for details of the involved tuning parameters for NNKCDE and FlexCode.
+During the grid search, we measure the discrepancy between the conditional density and its estimate following \cite{dalmasso2020conditional}.
+All simulations are implemented in Python.
+The Python codes for implementing NNKCDE and FlexCode are provided by the authors of \cite{dalmasso2020conditional} and \cite{izbicki2017converting} respectively.